-Get & Transform in Excel 2016 can help you search for data sources, make connections, and then shape that data in ways you deem fit.
+Get & Transform in Excel can help you search for data sources, make connections, and then shape that data in ways you deem fit.
 For instance, you can remove a column, change a data type, or merge tables. once you’ve things set up, you can share your findings or use your query to create reports.
 Moreover, the addition of the Power Query tools as an integral part of Excel 2016 within the Get & Transform group of the Data ribbon tab not only extends the ability to process more data but cope with excess burden.
-March 2016 updates for Get & Transform in Excel 2016 and the Power Query add-in includes some new or improved Data Transformation features:
+The Get & Transform in Excel and the Power Query add-in includes some new or improved Data Transformation features, as well.

 Option to set credentials at the server level